doug-source/accessible-react-components/README.md

 # accessible-react-components

-Project with accessible react components
+Project with some accessible react component parts that can be used as more complex and elaborate way.

 Components list: